devleaks/cockpitdecks-docs/docs/Resources.md

 Typical icon size should be (square) 128 to 256 pixels.

-Internally, Cockpitdeck use 256 pixel icons.
+Internally, Cockpitdecks use 256 pixel icons.
 Icons are resized to the deck requested size upon display.

 ```yaml
 	icon: OFF_WHITE_FRAMED